truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 The **Storage Dashboard** screen **Disks** button and the **Manage Disks** button on the **Disk Health** widget both open the **Disks** screen.

-The **Manage Devices** button on the **Topology** widget opens the **Devices** screen.
+**Manage Devices** on the **Topology** widget opens the **Devices** screen.
 To manage disks in a pool, click on the VDEV to expand it and show the disks in that VDEV.
 Click on a disk to see the devices widgets for that disk.
 You can take a disk offline, detach it, replace it, manage the SED encryption password, and perform other disk management tasks from this screen.

 See [Replacing Disks]({{< relref "/SCALE/SCALETutorials/Storage/Pools/Disks/ReplacingDisks.md" >}}) for more information on the **Offline**, **Replace** and **Online** options.